Azure/azure-quickstart-templates/quickstarts/microsoft.cdn/front-door-standard-premium-function-public/README.md

 You can then access the function through the Front Door endpoint.
 The function's URL is emitted as an output from the deployment - the output is named `frontDoorEndpointFunctionUrl`.
 You should get a response saying _This HTTP triggered function executed successfully.
 Pass a name in the query string or in the request body for a personalized response._.
 If you see an error page, wait a few minutes and try again.

 You can also attempt to access the function directly through the Azure Functions endpoint.
 The hostname is also emitted as an output from the deployment - the output is named `functionAppFunctionUrl`.
 You should see a _Forbidden_ error, since your Azure Functions instance has been configured to block requests that don't come through your Front Door profile.

-## Notes

-- Front Door Standard/Premium is currently in preview.
-- Front Door Standard/Premium is not currently available in the US Government regions.
-- Azure Functions access restrictions rules for service tags and headers are currently in preview.